Karusader/L.E.A.D./README.md

 Bulk operations allow for scanning and adding multiple parts at once.

 # Setup
-This guide will walk you through downloading the code from GitHub, setting up a Google Apps Script for API communication, getting a DigiKey API key, and configuring the config file to link everything together.
+This guide will walk you through downloading the code from GitHub, getting a DigiKey API key, and configuring the config file to link everything together.

 ## Downloading and Running Program
 This is a basic overview on downloading and running the program.
-This is for begginers feel free to ignore.
+This is for beginners feel free to ignore.

 ### Dowloading From GitHub
 1. Click on the Code button near the top right of the page
 2. Select Download zip
 3. Extract the zip file
+4. Install requirements.txt
-4. Run the main file to start the program
+5. Run the main file to start the program

 ## Digikey API
 To interact with DigiKey's API, you need an API key.